causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public prop first: ?T
 ```

-Functionality: Returns the first element of this [ArrayList](collection_package_class.md#class-arraylistt), or None if empty.
+Function: Returns the first element of this [ArrayList](collection_package_class.md#class-arraylistt), or None if empty.

 Type: ?T